Intermittent Fasting and Kids

 As a parent, intermittent fasting can seem like a difficult diet to take on.
 Your family very likely isn’t going to be on the same diet as you are - they’ll be eating 3 meals a day and often more than that with snacks thrown in there.
 Depending on the food that your family is eating, you may be struggling to not eat with them.
 For example, if you’re skipping breakfast then you may find that the smell of bacon is very alluring (isn’t it always?).

 To start with, your fasting diet will likely have it’s bumps as you get started.
 You’re probably not going to be perfect out of the gates, but that’s totally fine.
 If you’re able to stick with it over the long haul, that’s the real success.
 Most people try things for a short period of time, but they’re unable to stick with them.
-Those who are most likely to succeed are those that will get back up after they’re failures and try again.
+Those who are most likely to succeed are those that will get back up after their failures and try again.
 Be persistent in getting your feeding window to what you want it to be.

 If you’re preparing meals for your family, prepare simple and basic meals that may be less tempting to you.
 If you’re a fan of a certain food, try to avoid making it when you can’t eat it.
 For example, you may not love pancakes, so make them for breakfast.
 On the other hand, if you’re a big fan of eggs then make those for a different meal when you can eat them.